seed-labs/seed-emulator/nsdi/rost/VALIDATION.md

 # Reviewer Validation

 This file is the primary reviewer-facing validation guide for the RoST-style example.
+[README.md](./README.md) is the short setup and orientation entry point; this document contains the full step-by-step behavioral validation.

 It prioritizes externally meaningful evidence:

 - repository reachability
 - BIRD route presence and absence